Skip to main content

 • Funds must be used for free, student-oriented, alcohol-free activities

-• Events must be open and promoted to all members of the UW community
+• Events must be open, promoted to, and potentially of interest to all members of the UW community

-• Events must include an interactive element so that students can meet on another
+• Events must include an interactive element so that students can meet one another

-• Upon approval, events will be listed on the Find Your People calendar
+• Upon approval, events will also be listed on the Find Your People calendar

 Preference is given to events that:

-• Application is submitted at least two weeks before the event to give enough time for promotion
+• Are submitted at least two weeks before the event to give enough time for promotion

 Funding from the RSO Find Your People Event Grant can be applied to:

-• Any expenses paid directly to the Wisconsin Union or any UW campus unit
+• Expenses paid directly to the Wisconsin Union or any UW campus unit for

 • Space/room rental